krzemienski/awesome-from-stars/README.md

 * [georgejecook/maestro-roku-sample](https://github.com/georgejecook/maestro-roku-sample): sample applications for maestro-roku, application framework for roku
 * [mobile-dev-inc/maestro-studio](https://github.com/mobile-dev-inc/maestro-studio): None
 * [airbnb/MagazineLayout](https://github.com/airbnb/MagazineLayout): A collection view layout capable of laying out views in vertically scrolling grids and lists.
-* [microsoft/magentic-ui](https://github.com/microsoft/magentic-ui): A research prototype of a human-centered web agent
+* [microsoft/magentic-ui](https://github.com/microsoft/magentic-ui): MagenticLite is an experimental agent that works across the browser and local file system
 * [21st-dev/magic-mcp](https://github.com/21st-dev/magic-mcp): It's like v0 but in your Cursor/WindSurf/Cline.
 21st dev Magic MCP server for working with your frontend like Magic
 * [once-ui-system/magic-portfolio](https://github.com/once-ui-system/magic-portfolio): ⚡ Build your timeless portfolio with Once UI's Magic Portfolio
 * [HamidrezaAmz/MagicalExoPlayer](https://github.com/HamidrezaAmz/MagicalExoPlayer): The Easiest Way To Play/Stream Video And Audio Using Google ExoPlayer In Your Android Application